joaoeira/lanyon/_posts/2020-04-29-usingtwitterasalearningengine.md

 It can be tough for those on the outside to fire up a Twitter account and understand what it is that makes it worth their time.
 The very idea of following people so that you can read what they write in 280-character chunks seems dumb.
 It certainly doesn’t look like any other social media platform, and there’s a sizable gap between when one starts using it and getting enough of an understanding to use it well.

-{% marginnote "marginnote 4" "Note that my focus here is not to give you advice on how to use Twitter as a participant, something that I do not have much experience with.
-In message board parlance, when it comes to Twitter, I am mostly a lurker." %}Which is why I am writing this.
-I want to get more people to use Twitter, and those who already do so to use it better.

 <br/><br/>

 ---